gdiet/backup/README.md

 * By default, `repo-init` initializes the current working directory as DedupFS repository.
 If you run the script from the command line, you can add a `repo=<target directory>` parameter in order to initialize the repository in a different directory.
 DedupFS always creates its `logs` directory in the directory containing the DedupFS utility scripts.

 ### Mount The File System With A GUI

+FIXME Linux mount to an existing (empty, writable) directory.
+FIXME Linux unmount using umount only, don't stop the process.

 If you want to write, update, or read files in the dedup file system, you have to "mount" it first.
 Note that the dedup file system must be initialized before you can mount it, see above.
 Here are the steps to mount the dedup file system: